OpenEIT/OpenEIT/README.md

 If you don't have any of the dependencies installed you should look at the environment notes below and follow those instructions, otherwise the dashboard GUI should be ready to use.

 ## Environment Notes:
-This dashboard runs in python 2.7 or python 3.6.
-I recommend using 3.6 just to be up to date with the times.
+This dashboard runs python 3.6 installed via anaconda integrated scientific computing environment.
+The only extra install is pyserial which you can install with the command 'conda install pyserial'

+If you don't want to install anaconda you can install the following packages:
-Recommended python environment set up: http://docs.python-guide.org/en/latest/starting/install/osx/ except change 'brew install python' to
+ 'brew install python' to
  'brew install python --with-tcl-tk' to install tkinter in the same package.

-Install xcode command line tools: xcode-select --install

-tkinter library : brew install homebrew/dupes/tcl-tk

-Pip install each of the following: (i.e. pip install matplotlib)
+Install xcode command line tools: xcode-select --install tkinter library : brew install homebrew/dupes/tcl-tk Pip install each of the following: (i.e. pip install matplotlib)
 * matplotlib
 * pyserial